mihaelacoman1/mihaelacoman1/README.md

 - 🎓 Final-year student in **Computer Science and Economic Informatics** at the **Bucharest University of Economic Studies**
 - 🎯 Class of 2026, double specialization in **Business & IT**
 - 🧠 Passionate about blending technical knowledge with business strategy

-- 💬 Ask me about:
+## 💬 Ask Me About

-  - 🧩 **Product Management** – bridging users, developers and value
-  - 🎨 **Image Processing** – extracting meaning from pixels
-  - 🌐 **Front-End Development** – building intuitive, aesthetic, responsive web apps
+🛠️  Tech & Security
+- Reverse engineering & binary security (CTF-style challenges)
+- Bash & shell scripting for automation
+- Game testing, workflows & Agile environments

+📊  Databases & Backend
+- SQL & PL/SQL queries for real-world apps
+- Relational database design & optimization

+🧠  Projects & Algorithms
+- Image processing with OpenCV (Python)
+- Academic projects in C++, Assembly (e.g. factorial logic, vector processing)

-- 👩‍💻 Started coding in high school.
+## 👩‍💻 Started coding in high school.
 6 years and many deadlines later – still in love with it, in all its forms.

 ## 🚀 Tech Stack